 But how is it that there will be the poor and physically afflicted in the Kingdom to begin with?

-Those who enter in glorified bodies will have been lifted to the pinnacle and epitome of human health and vitality and will be living on a plane far above such physical needs as food and sleep.
-But those who "walk into" the Kingdom from the Great Tribulation will be in their natural, mortal bodies and will have endured the great devastations of that terrible time, as well as persecutions, being either Jewish, or being Gentiles who withstood the dictates of Antichrist and offered succor to the persecuted Jews (Matthew 25:31-45).
-Surely, many from both groups will be in poverty and poor health when they enter, and surely, it seems, the passages of healing and prosperity will apply to them all, not just the Jews.
-Furthermore, they will bear descendants who will likewise be in their natural bodies; but the passages that speak of the bountifulness of the earth and of economic well being seem to declare that, as with war, hunger and want will be a thing of the past as a general rule.
-(There will be national and familial judgments: Droughts, plagues and fire from Heaven are mentioned [Isaiah 60:12; Zechariah 14:16-19; Revelation 20:9].)
+Those who enter in glorified bodies will have been lifted to the pinnacle and epitome of human health and vitality, and will be living on a plane far above such physical needs as food and sleep.
+But those who "walk" into the Kingdom from the Great Tribulation will be in their natural, mortal bodies and will have endured the great devastations of that terrible time, as well as persecutions, being either Jewish, or being Gentiles who withstood the dictates of Antichrist and offered succor to the persecuted Jews (Matthew 25:31-45).
+Surely, many from both groups will be in poverty and poor health when they enter, and surely, it seems, the passages of healing and prosperity will apply to them all.
+Furthermore, they will bear descendants who will likewise be in their natural bodies, and it's possible that some will be born with physical afflictions, which Isaiah 35:5-6 declares the Lord will heal; but the passages that speak of the bountifulness of the earth and of economic well-being seem to declare that, as with war, hunger and want will be a thing of the past as a general rule.
+(However, there will be national and familial judgments: Droughts, plagues and fire from Heaven are mentioned ([Isaiah 60:12; Zechariah 14:16-19; Revelation 20:9].)

 The Kingdom will be a paradise compared to our present state, but it will not be a pre-Fall edenic paradise.
 Certain of the aspects of the Adamic curse will be eliminated (such as the violence of animals) and others mitigated (such as the devastations of the planet's geography), but it will not be totally devoid of the curse or of judgment for sin.